 Wynn adopts cutting-edge environmental technology to save 8 million plastic bottles annually and cut food waste by 35%.
-It becomes the first resort in the world to use at significant scale an on-site Nordaq water bottling plant and first in Macau to introduce AI-powered food waste management system.
+It becomes the first resort in the world to use at significant scale an on-site Nordaq Refilling System and first in Macau to introduce an AI-powered food waste management system.

 Wynn has announced its latest initiatives to help contribute to a greener Macau, using groundbreaking technology to set new standards in reducing plastic and food waste within the local hospitality industry.

-In order to address the widespread use of disposable plastic water bottles, Wynn will become the first integrated resort in the world to install and use at significant scale an on-site Nordaq water bottling plant.
+In order to address the widespread use of disposable plastic water bottles, Wynn will become the first integrated resort in the world to install and use at a significant scale an on-site Nordaq Refilling system.
 This system enables high-quality filtered water to be produced locally and served in reusable glass bottles.
 As a result, Wynn is able to phase out the use of plastic water bottles, first in all hotel and food and beverage operations by mid-2020, and then in all gaming operations by year-end 2021.

 In addition, Wynn is also pioneering new approaches with tackling food waste, an issue with both economic and environmental costs.
 The company has become the first in Macau to adopt the ‘Winnow Vision System’ across its properties, which uses computer vision-based monitoring technology powered by AI and machine-learning to track and measure what food is being wasted.